PHironaka/peterhironaka.com/src/pages/project/lauren-gallo-portfolio-site.md

   - portfolio
   - jekyll
 ---
-Personal portfolio site of Lauren Gallo - who currently serves as Senior Brand Marketing & Communications Lead at Apple.Personal portfolio site of Lauren Gallo - who currently serves as Senior Brand Marketing & Communications Lead at Apple.
+Designed & developed the personal portfolio site of Lauren Gallo - an Senior Marketing executive who's worked for brands such as Nike, Apple and Soho House.